gradle/gradle/design-docs/publication-model.md

 Both of these are defined in the [dependency model spec](dependency-model.md).

-A component is a logical description of a piece of software, such as a Java library or native executable or report.
+A component is a logical piece of software, such as a Java library or native executable or report.

 A publication is a mapping of that component to a set of artifacts and meta-data, ready to be used by some consumer project.
 A publication is a strongly-typed model element.
-There will be 3 types of publication:
+There will initially be 3 types of publication:

 * An Ivy publication, for publishing to an Ivy repository.
 * A Maven publication, for publishing to a Maven repository.